popphp/popphp/README.md

 $ chmod 755 ./app
 ```

-Then the CLI application can be accessed in a shorted, more concise way, like:
+Then the CLI application can be accessed in a shortened, more concise way, like:

 ```bash
 $ ./app hello Nick